Participate in a Research Study

-In our lab, we are studying the relationship between changes in brain structures as they relate to memory performance.
+In the lab of Dr. Craig Stark, we are studying the relationship between changes in brain structures as they relate to memory performance.
 One way that we can look at changes in these brain structures is to observe changes in memory that occur in normal aging as well as those changes associated with disorders of aging, such as mild cognitive impairment and Alzheimer’s disease.
 We use fMRI (functional magnetic resonance imaging) to observe changes in activity in the brain while individuals perform memory tasks.
 By comparing the changes in activity to memory performance, we can observe which areas of the brain are involved in different kinds of memory operations.

 Compensation for the first session is $15 per hour.
 Compensation for the second session is $25 per hour.
 Both sessions are located on the UCI main campus.
 If you are interested in participating or have any questions, please call the Stark Lab at (949) 824-4230 and ask for Shauna Stark.

 Imaging Study to Develop a New Method of Diagnosing Alzheimer’s Disease

 We are seeking participants for an open-label, non-randomized, multi-center, exploratory and safety study of [F-18] T807 and [F-18] T808, a new imaging compound developed to take pictures of a toxic protein called “tau,” which clumps together to form tangles in the brains of Alzheimer’s disease patients.

 To qualify, you must: